lionel-ign/dast/README.md

 # Data Analysis and Storytelling

-This repository centralizes slides, exercises, and supporting scripts for the Data Analysis and Storytelling class given in september / november 2026.
+This repository centralizes slides, practicals, data, and supporting scripts for the Data Analysis and Storytelling class given in september / november 2026.

 ## Course information